 10. Throwing The Trash Away

-Throwing the trash and keeping things clean helps teens to be stress-free and boost self-esteem.
+Throwing the trash Away helps teens to be stress-free and Confident.
 Moreover, it increases their productivity levels at a young age.

-There are times when parents exhaust and completely give up and do the most of the job themselves but in frustration.
-This is why it is important to establish regular routines so that there is stability in their lives.
-This will help them in their adulthood while facing challenges.
+There are times when parents completely give up and do most of the jobs themselves, frustrated with their kids.
+This is why it is important to establish regular routines so that there is stability in the household.
+It will help children while facing challenges in their adulthood.

 S’moresUp is a family management chores app.
 Its clean interface and reward system is designed to make parenting easier while teaching your kids responsibility.